 If PingAccess should reply to the client with a

-Retry-Afterheader instructing the client to wait for a period of time, select the Set Retry-After Header option.
+Retry-Afterheader instructing the client to wait for a period of time, select the Set Retry-After Header check box.

 To configure rejection handling, select a rejection handling method:

 If you select Default, use the Rejection Handler list to select an existing rejection handler that defines whether to display an error template or redirect to a URL.

 If you select Basic, you can customize an error message to display as part of the default error page rendered in the end-user's browser if rule evaluation fails.
 This page is among the templates you can modify with your own branding or other information.
 If you select Basic, provide the following: